 Looking for some things to do in Worcestershire?
 Let me show you around my home county here in the UK for more than 10 years now.
 When you say Worcestershire to someone who hasn’t travelled there yet, chances are his thoughts will be about ‘that sauce’, ‘Malvern hills’ or ‘the porcelain.’

 Nothing wrong with that, though there is more to the place than these staple products – and its hard-to-pronounce name. ( the locals would say it as “woos-ter-shir“)

 Prepare to be outdoors almost all the time when you visit this beautiful county.
-Worcestershire is widely known for its rolling hills, waterways and countryside routes that never fail to leave guests in awe of Mother Nature’s work in this side of earth.
+Worcestershire is widely known for its rolling hills, waterways and countryside routes that never fail to leave guests in awe of Mother Nature’s work on this side of the earth.
 Historic houses and cultural sites give the site stories to tell and milestones to look back to.
-Worcestershire’s city and towns have unique points of interest to entice tourists.
+Worcestershire’s cities and towns have unique points of interest to entice tourists.